A few changes to the Ranger class.

 The Order of the Oak

-This ancient Order has long been the Guardians of Druids, Druidic Faithful and the Sacred Groves.
+This ancient Order has long been the Guardians of Druids, the Druidic Faithful and the Sacred Groves.
 Like non order Rangers, most members learn their craft from family, but also with the supervision and guidance of a Druid.
 Rangers of the Order are mostly free to pursue their own activities, but are always on call from the Druids and are bound by Oath to protect the Faithful with their skills and further the Cause of maintaining the Balance of Life.

 A Ranger of the Order has a duty to answer a call from a Druid or pleas from the Faithful, and to protect a Grove as well as intervene (or seek Druidic aid) in matters that seem to be a despoiling of the natural balance.